SiegfriedEhret/beulogue/README.md

 - `dateFormatted`: the same thing formatted as `YYYY-MM-DD`.
 - `content`: your content in html.
 - `language`: the language of your content.
+- `multilang`: an object with key/values representing languages and urls for the content in that language.
 - `url`: the url of your page.
 - `site`
 	- `title`: the title of the site.